 GIA vs AGS

-While GIA is known to be a consistent lab in how they grade diamonds, our experience does not entirely support this assertion.
-Recently, we noticed inconsistencies and discrepancies in their grading practices.
-Unfortunately, as the lab has grown, it has struggled to maintain quality.
+While GIA is known to be a consistent lab in how they grade diamonds, we have noticed minor inconsistencies and discrepancies in their overseas grading practices.

 - GIA is more consistent and stricter in grading the clarity of SI1/SI2 diamonds.
 AGS is improving its grading processes for lower clarity grades.